 Dr. Edwards has authored a number of articles which have appeared in various publications.
 He has been a consultant in the church's organizational life at all levels, and is often called upon to address conferences, conventions, and community and church gatherings across the nation.
 His travels have taken him to Africa, Europe, and Asia.

 Dr. Edwards is married to the former Deanna Monteith.
-They have three grown children and five grandchildren.
+They have three grown children and six grandchildren.